open/close all folders

 - Princesses Ayra of Isaac, Lachesis of Nodion and Tiltyu of Freege from Seisen no Keifu play this straight as well.
 Also Bridget of Jungby, but that's because she also spent her childhood as a Pirate Girl.
 Ayra's daughter Lakche and Altenna from Thracia are this too.

 - Miranda of Alster and Mareeta of Rivough from Thracia 776, in a Fallen Princess way.

-- Zelda series.
+- The Legend of Zelda.
 The titular Princess Zelda in some incarnations: